 Notes

 - I have tested this recipe with King Arthur Measure for Measure GF, Bob’s Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend.
-That doesn’t mean others will not work, I just have not tested other flours.
+Other blends will work, but you may need to tweak the moisture levels depending on the blend.

-- If your gluten-free flour blend doesn’t contain Xanthan Gum, add 1 teaspoon.
+- If your gluten-free flour blend doesn’t contain Xanthan Gum, add 3/4 teaspoon.

-- I used almond milk but other dairy-free kinds of milk will work, but I do not recommend canned coconut milk.
+- I used almond milk, but other dairy-free kinds of milk will work.
+I do not recommend canned coconut milk.

 - The cake is naturally dairy-free.
-To make this fully dairy-free you need to alter the frosting ingredients by substituting the butter for vegan butter and using vegan cream cheese.
+To make this fully dairy-free, you need to alter the frosting ingredients by substituting the butter for vegan butter and using vegan cream cheese.

 - This cake will keep up to 4 days in an airtight container, or up to 4 months in the freezer.